-The prison estate has penal institutions, units or cells that use high-security measures
+Some prison facilities, units or cells implement high-security measures

 The F-type prison, Silivri, has sophisticated security measures.
 Guards observe prisoners from the top of watchtowers1, and metal detectors and iris recognition devices have been installed at the entrance to the facility.
 The regime of type F high-security prisons is one of isolation.2 The regime for type F high security prisons is isolation.
 The cells are arranged so that the prisoner never has to leave; they include a bathroom, bed, table, and chair.
 They are soundproof and are rarely bigger than three metres long.
 Prisoners don’t have contact with their fellow inmates.
 They have access to neither books nor music.